Senior Research Fellow & BRIDGES Scientific Coordinator

 Asli Selin Okyay

-Asli Selin Okyay is Senior Fellow at the IAI, where she coordinates the Institute’s work on migration.
+Asli Selin Okyay is a Senior Fellow at the IAI, where she coordinates the Institute’s work on migration.
 Her research focuses on the dynamics and governance of migration in the broader Euro-Mediterranean context, with a particular focus on the external dimension of EU migration and asylum policies.
 She has conducted research for several H2020 projects such as MEDRESET and EU IDEA.
 She is currently work package leader in the H2020 ITFLOWS project and a Co-chair of the T20 Task Force on Migration.
 Before joining IAI in 2017, she was a post-doctoral Research Associate at the ERC-funded “Borderlands” project hosted by the Robert Schuman Centre for Advanced Studies at the European University Institute (EUI) in Florence.
 She obtained her PhD in Political and Social Sciences from the European University Institute in 2015, and her M.Phil in Migration Studies from the University of Oxford in 2009.

 Professor of Political Science